Environment Dolores River Restoration Crew Member

 About the Position

 As an AmeriCorps program participant with SCC, your office is the great outdoors!
 Each crew consists of 6 members and 2 leaders.
-This crew will work primarily residential schedules: 5 days on, 2 days off.
-However, the crew could camp for up to 9 days at a time, with 5 days off, in various weather conditions.
+This crew will work primarily residential schedules: 9 days on, 5 days off.
 While camping, crews are responsible for cooking meals and completing chores.
 SCC does not provide housing for your off time.
 The AmeriCorps DRRC program requires members to be flexible!

 Members complete invasive tree removal and riparian restoration activities on public and private lands along the Dolores River corridor in Southwest Colorado.
 The AmeriCorps DRRC is in its ninth year of existence as part of a large collaborative restoration initiative: The Dolores River Restoration Partnership (see: https://www.drrpartnership.org/).